 If I made it to the top of the Hollywood heap and directed the highest grossing film of all time, I know exactly what my next move would be: Grimjack.
 I’ve mused on how it could be done a hundred times — all of them terrible ideas because I’m not a film-maker.
-(Al Pacino animated with facial capture tech, but brutal MMA fighters and lithe dancers stepping in on the green screen for the fights.
-See?
-Untenable.)
 But to my amazement, reality is doing a better version than I ever could by dropping it into the ablest of hands.
 Grimjack‘s the Russo brothers’ newest project — currently in development for an Amazon pilot — and I am 12 years old again with glee.

 I’ve waxed at overwrought length how the series entranced me as a child.
 I instantly fell into the world of Cynosure, and keep a pied-a-terre there for my own work.
 Well, apparently the First Comics series did the same to Joe Russo — an issue of Grimjack already made a cameo in Deadly Class.
 For me, a Grimjack / Russo Brothers sandwich comes fresh from pop culture heaven’s kitchen.

 (And given how hard-bitten his work is, I would not be in the least surprised to learn that Rick Remender could be influenced by John Gaunt & co. )